 If you feel like burnout, don’t hesitate to talk to your supervisor or manager, as they may be able to help you reduce your workplace stress.
 Talking to others co-workers, friends, or family may also be helpful.
 Implementing a healthy way of stress coping mechanism can also help alleviate your stress.
 Here are some recommendations from Harvard Business Review (HBR) to overcome burnout.

-Before a pandemic, we have some ways to demarcated the transition from work to non-work roles.
-They called it "boundary-crossing activities."
-Act on putting your work clothes and commuting from home to work is physical and social indicators that something has changed.
-You have transitioned from home you to work you.
+Before a pandemic, we have some ways to demarcate the transition from work to non-work roles.
+They called it “boundary-crossing activities.”
+Act on putting on your work clothes and commuting from home to work is physical and social indicators that something has changed.
+You have transitioned from home to work you.

 Working from home can be a little bit challenging for employees with a family.
 Sticking to a 9-5 schedule may prove unrealistic when you are working from home.
 Because during those hours, some of us may still need to care for our families.
 That’s why we need to find work-time budgets that function best for us with creating temporal boundaries.

 Planning clear temporal boundaries often depends on the ability to coordinate with the team.
 This is when the leader’s role becomes crucial.
 They have to help employees in structuring, coordinating, and managing the pace of work.
 It might mean regularly holding virtual check-in and virtual meeting or providing them with tools to organize workspaces.
 Through this disruption, keeping a sense of normality is key.

 Focus on Your Most Important Work

 While working from home, employees often feel compelled to project the appearance of productivity.
 But, it can lead them to work on tasks that are more immediate instead of more important.
 Employees must prioritize important work, especially those who face an increased workload as they juggle family and work tasks.